Lha-bzang Khan: The dethronement of the Dalai Lama

-The governance of Lha-bzang Khan
+The governance of Lhazang Khan

 A major calamity struck the country in 1709.
 Tsang and Toh (West Tibet) suffered a severe earthquake which destroyed houses and killed many people.
 The central authorities sent relief to the afflicted areas, but this was insufficient and several towns had to be abandoned.
-In his foreign policy Lha-bzang had to cope with Chinese ambitions to turn his kingdom into a protectorate.
+In his foreign policy Lhazang had to cope with Chinese ambitions to turn his kingdom into a protectorate.
 The Manchu official Heshou was sent to Tibet in 1709 with the mission of supervising the king and watch against dissatisfied elements in society.
 Moreover, he collected geographical data used by European Jesuits in imperial service to draw accurate maps of the country.
 Nevertheless, the Qing commissioner was not supported by any Chinese troops, and was recalled in 1711.
-This left Lha-bzang Khan supreme in Tibet for the moment.
+This left Lhazang Khan supreme in Tibet for the moment.
 A war with Bhutan broke out in 1714.
-Lha-bzang led the operations in person, invading Bhutan with three columns.
+Lhazang led the operations in person, invading Bhutan with three columns.
 However, he scored but limited success and soon withdrew the troops.
 The unsatisfactory result did not improve his standing in Tibet.
 The same may be said about his interest for the Catholic missionaries who visited Tibet in his reign, foremost among them Ippolito Desideri, whose anti-Buddhist rhetoric he sometimes seemed to endorse.
-In fact, Tibetan sources indicate that Lha-bzang was a pious Buddhist who had a good understanding of sutras and tantras.
+In fact, Tibetan sources indicate that Lhazang was a pious Buddhist who had a good understanding of sutras and tantras.
 He built a new assembly hall at the Sera Monastery, moved the Urgé College that his ancestor Güshi Khan had established in Dam, and supported a new tantric college.
 He favoured the various monastic schools without discrimination, in particular the dominating Gelugpa school.
 In spite of such tokens of piety, the adverse attitude of the Buddhist clergy undermined his position.